semgrep/bento/README.md

 $ git commit --no-verify
 ```

-Bento's Git hook can save the round-trip time involved with fixing a failed build if you're using [Bento in CI](#running-bento-in-ci).
+Bento’s Git hook can save the round-trip time involved with fixing a failed build if you’re using [Bento in CI](#running-bento-in-ci).

 ## Help and Community
 Need help or want to share feedback?
 We’d love to hear from you!